thisislawatts/cv/README.md

 * [+31 (0)&thinsp;624 882 690](tel:0031624882690)
 * [luke@bestemployeeever.com](mailto:luke@bestemployeeever.com)

-I am a full-stack developer with 9 years experience in product and agency teams.
-I enjoy learning new tools and technologies.
-This could be part of a business critical project or exploratory research.
+I am a full-stack developer with 15 years experience in product and agency environments.
+I thrive on learning new tools and technologies, whether for critical business projects or exploratory research.

-The most enjoyable projects to work on are those where I can take part from beginning to end.
-The starting point could be a loose collection of requirements or quick sketch.
-Working collaboratively to create something useful, that brings value to people.
+I particularly enjoy projects where I can contribute from inception to completion, starting from loose requirements or a quick sketch and working collaboratively to create valuable and impactful solutions.
+I am happy working collaboratively or independently, my primary focus is on creating something useful that brings value to people.

 ## Tools & Technologies